ritehgaire/Chat-Bot-UI/README.md

-Framework Handover: A Starting Point for Beginners
+Framework Handover: A Starting Point for Beginners (front end developers)

 The initial framework of this project is incomplete, and the creator has left it in the hands of our developer community.